Family Encyclopedia >> Home & Garden

 Step 3

-Make decoupage paste
+Prepare decoupage paste

-Stage 4
+Step 4

-Apply tissue paper for wet decoupage
+Apply tissue paper with wet decoupage

 Step 5

-Trim excess
+Trim the excess

 Step 6